aqrln/gitbook-commander/README.md

 $ npm run build-docs
 ```

 to build your documentation.
-GitBook stays isolated inside your `node_modules`.
+GitBook stays isolated inside your `node_modules`
+🎉

 ## Contributing

-Issues and PRs are welcome if you spot anything worth fixing!
+Issues and PRs are welcome if you spot anything worth fixing! ❤️

 This project uses [Conventional Commits][] and the JavaScript code style
 covered by its own [ESLint][] config (no textual description, sorry 😔, just